Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 8. The SDK rate us logic is just a default one, You can overwrite it with your own UI and logic.
 9. `PurchaseEventArg`s error:You need to install iAP plugin via package manager.
 10. `NewtonSoft` error: import `NewtonSoft.Json.dll` library under plugins folder
+11. If you see interstitial ads being displayed instead of rewarded videos, this is intentional.
+In some cases, the SDK will identify a more revenue-optimizing option and utilize it.

 </details>